rthinkel/hugo-starter/README.md

 ### Tailwind Starter Theme

-The framework used for creating each site will be Tailwind-CSS.
-This is loaded as a submodule in the 'themes/' folder, and is merely a way to pipeline Tailwind and additional NPM components into the framework.
+The main framework selected is Tailwind-CSS.
+The Tailwind-starter theme is loaded as a submodule in the 'themes/' folder, and is merely a way to pipeline the actual Tailwind codebase and additional NPM components into our HUGO site.
+Additionally, our theme will bundle, minify, fingerprint and compile our sass files automatically.

-Each sites respective design will be handled in the root Hugo layout folder, rather than the theme folder.
+Each sites design will be handled in its respective root layout folder, rather than the 'Tailwind-starter' theme folder.

 ### NPM Packages